 The U.K. caps the amount of pain and suffering damages judges can award at around US$400,000.

 “Canada, Europe and Australia also make the loser bear the other side’s legal fees, which has been credited with discouraging frivolous litigation, according to the Manhattan Institute study,” says American Medical News.

 In some countries, like New Zealand, a malpractice claim goes to the medical board to review, which determines if a medical error was avoidable and if compensation is warranted.
 Damages are decided according to a pre-set schedule based on the type of injury.
 “Patients seek compensation for medical injuries not through malpractice suits as in the United States, but rather through a no-fault compensation system.
 Injured patients receive government-funded compensation, in turn relinquishing the right to sue for damages arising from personal injury except in rare cases of reckless conduct,” the Commonwealth Fund.

-“In New Zealand, often the ‘malpractice’ complaint is a patient reporting to the medical board that he/she has a negative experience with a doctor, that the doctor had poor bedside manner.
+“In New Zealand, for example, a ‘malpractice’ complaint could be something as simple as a patient reporting to the medical board that he/she has had a negative experience with a doctor.
 Then the board will reach out to the place of employment.
-This usually results in the doctor writing a letter of apology; it doesn’t result in a payout or a case that escalates,” says Lanissa Bell, GMS risk manager.
+In a case like this, a written apology from the doctor may be an acceptable solution; it doesn’t necessarily result in a payout or a case that escalates,” says Lanissa Bell, GMS risk manager.

 Your international locum tenens contract usually covers malpractice insurance